 You must have heard of AWS, Google App Engine, and Heroku.
-They provide web application hosting services.
+They provide web application hosting services from web hosting Canada.
 There are a number of such companies.
 In the nutshell, they abstract the intricacies of networking and make web application infrastructure highly scalable and available.
 When we put a web application in production then we must go with one of these service providers.
 But they are not cheap and can cost fortunes if not used with caution.

 When you start with an idea and start to build a prototype to test it then deploying on these service provider’s cloud platforms may be out of your budget.
 Or even if you can, then also a lot of limitations come into picture when using the free resources provided with a cap by them.
 For example, if we run a machine learning model on a server then it will require a large amount of RAM and CPU processing and these come at a huge cost.